Hi, I’m Matt, a Senior Product Designer with 10+ years of experience

 Transforming Complexity into Clarity: Crafting Seamless, User-Centric Experiences That Drive Engagement and Delight.

 My path to UX wasn’t linear—it began with a love for art and making things people enjoy.
-I studied fine art and digital media, experimenting with sculpture, animation, and even basic game design, then transitioned into graphic design and print after college.
+I studied fine art and digital media, experimenting with sculpture, animation, and even basic game design, before transitioning into graphic design and print after college.
 By chance, I joined a digital agency where I learned HTML/CSS, designed emails and webpages, and discovered the power of analytics, A/B testing, and user feedback—long before I even heard the term ‘UX.’
 Over the years, I self-taught UX principles through research, collaboration, and trial-and-error across industries like finance, insurance, and government, blending my foundation in layout, color theory, and typography into crafting better experiences.
-Now based in Allentown, PA, I geek out over design systems, team workflows, and—outside of work—LARP, board games, plants, and my cats.
+Based in Allentown, PA, I geek out over design systems, team workflows, and—outside of work—LARP, board games, plants, and my cats.

 process